Previous: 22-BioNetworks.html

 Motif clusters

-Motifs and subgraphs that co-occur in a given network are not independent of each other.
+Motifs and subgraphs that co-occur in a given network are not

 For the Escherichia coli transcription-regulatory,